jvbradley/ck2sgm/README.md

 # ck2sgm
- Crusader Kings II: Saved Game Modifier
+Crusader Kings II: Saved Game Modifiers

+This scripts were created to facilate modifying saved game files for Crusader Kings II.
+Each script "should" have a shebang.